swisskyrepo/PayloadsAllTheThings/Account Takeover/README.md

 1. Attacker have to login with their account and go to the **Change password** feature.
 2. Start the Burp Suite and Intercept the request
-3. Send it to the repeater tab and edit the parameters
+3. Send it to the repeater tab and edit the parameters : User ID/email
     ```powershell
     POST /api/changepass
     [...]